MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ## Choice of Model and Pricing

 In that last note above, I used the term "vanilla LLM".
 ChatGPT started out with a single option for its backbone: The GPT-3.5 LLM.
-Today, you have a choice of models available and thus a factor to consider is the actual version of the LLM you use as backbone inside ChatGPT.
+Today you have a choice of models available.
+Therefore, a factor to consider is the actual version of the LLM you want to use as backbone inside ChatGPT.
 You have a choice between (not limited to):

-- GPT-3.5 (3.5 deprecated, 3.5 Turbo runs still)
+- GPT-3.5 (deprecated) and GPT-3.5 Turbo (offered still as `gpt-3.5-turbo-instruct`)
+- GPT-4 (deprecated)
 - GPT-4o and GPT-4o mini
-- GPT-o1 and GPT-o1 mini
+- GPT-o1, GPT-o1 preview (deprecated), GPT-o1 mini (deprecated) and GPT-o1 pro
-- GPT-o3 and GPT-o3 mini
+- GPT-o3, GPT-o3 mini and GPT-o3 pro
+- GPT-o4 mini, GPT-o4 mini-deep-research
-- GPT-4.5 (deprecated)
+- GPT-4.5 preview (deprecated)
-- GPT-4.1 and GPT-4.1 nano
+- GPT-4.1, GPT-4.1 mini and GPT-4.1 nano
+- GPT-OSS 120b and GPT-OSS 20b
+- GPT-5, GPT-5 mini and GPT-5 nano

 (This is the order in which the models were actually released.
-Horrendous naming scheme, I know.)
+Horrendous naming scheme, I know.
+See for current deprecation information [here](https://platform.openai.com/docs/models) and [here](https://platform.openai.com/docs/deprecations).)

 Typically, bigger LLMs (as in the LLMs with more parameters) are more expensive to build and train, yet also considerably more capable.